captaingoodvibes/todolistq_2_4_7_git/README.md

 Updated : Dion Patelis 22/5/18 12:23AEST

 ## TDLQ (To Do List Q)

-A cascading ToDo / task list whereby you can prioritise and collaborate with multi users in different time zones.
+1. A cascaded ToDo list
+2. An address book
+3. A timed action logger

 ### Demo
 Is available on the [todolistq.com][1] website